 - pinch freshly ground black pepper

-- 2 (4 ounce) flatbreads , each flatbread I used was about 13 inches long and about 5 inches wide at the widest section (about 110 gram each)
+- 2 (4 ounce) flatbreads, each flatbread was about 13 inches long and about 5 inches wide at the widest section, and about 110 grams

 - pinch crushed red pepper flakes